The Selection, Book 1

 Is it any good?

-THE SELECTION is filled with romance and political intrigue.
-It's weak in its creation of a dystopian world, beyond giving the United States a new name and a society divided by castes.
-But the story's strength lies with protagonist America and her relationships.
+Filled with romance and political intrigue, the book is weak in its creation of a dystopian world, but the story's strength lies with protagonist America and her relationships.
 Throughout the novel, America discovers that she might be fit for the crown, and so does Maxon, who's looking more for an ally and friend than a trophy wife.

 That said, while Maxon is charismatic, his characterization often feels wooden and unrealistic.
 The romance between America and Aspen is more believable.
 America must decide which of the two boys really has her best interest at heart, and it's a tough decision.